AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

      gprinstall --install-name=myapp --mode=usage tools/tools.gpr

 Note the ``--mode=usage`` option above.
-This tells GPRinstall to only install the executable built as part of the project.
+This tells GPRinstall to only install the executable or the shared library built as part of the project.

 It is possible to uninstall a project by using the ``--uninstall`` option.
 In this case we just pass the install name to GPRinstall: